iccmr-quantum/OSC-Qasm/README.md

 - on windows: `pyinstaller osc_qasm_windows.spec`
 - on linux: `pyinstaller osc_qasm_linux.spec`

-Note: you might need to edit the `.spec` file to make sure lines 3 to 8 correctly refer to valid paths for your current system configuration.
-More specifically, you might need to change the python version number in the path to match the python version you have in your system.
-Also, note that you simply need to change line 55 of `osq_qasm_windows.spec` to `console=True,` and line 48 to `name=OSC_Qasm_2_console` in order to compile the _OSC-Qasm_ console version for Windows.
-The reason for this separate version is tied to a known bug on Windows, as reported [here](https://github.com/pyinstaller/pyinstaller/issues/6244).

 After compilation, you will find the app executable under the `dist` directory.

 Finally, you can leave the virtual environment with:
 - on mac, linux & windows: `deactivate`

+### Important Notes:
+You might need to edit the `.spec` file to make sure lines 3 to 8 correctly refer to valid paths for your current system configuration.
+More specifically, you might need to change the python version number in the path to match the python version you have in your system.

+In order to compile the _OSC-Qasm_ console version for Windows, you'll need to change line 55 of `osq_qasm_windows.spec` to `console=True,`, and line 48 to `name=OSC_Qasm_2_console`.
+Note that the reason for this separate version is tied to a known bug on Windows, as reported [here](https://github.com/pyinstaller/pyinstaller/issues/6244).

+When compiling the Linux application, `pyinstaller` might not be able to set the application icon correctly.
+You can update the [icon](icon.ico) mannually on the file's properties (`Right-Click -> Properties` or `Ctrl+I`) and clicking on the icon in this window.

 ## Feedback and Getting help
 Please open a [new issue](https://github.com/iccmr-quantum/OSC-Qasm/issues/new).